5.17 Children Missing from Care and Home

 When a child is missing it is important that parents/carers are offered support both during the episode and once the child has returned.
 For details of independent agencies that can help, see Appendix 2

 15. Monitoring of Missing Children Data

 Data regarding missing children is collated monthly from Police and Surrey Children’s Service information and is reported to Surrey Police and Children’s Services.
-This data is also compiled in quarterly reports which are shared with Surrey Police and Children’s Services, the Surrey Safeguarding Children Board and members of the MAECC Oversight Group.
+This data is also compiled in quarterly reports which are shared with Surrey Police and Children’s Services, the Surrey Safeguarding Children Board.
 This data is used to inform activity by agencies.

 Appendix 1: Glossary

 - Accommodated: A child is accommodated if the Local Authority looks after them with the voluntary agreement of his / her parents or with the child if s/he is over 16 years old.

 - Unaccompanied Asylum Seeking Children: There are complex issues facing Asylum Seeking children.
 Information about some children’s whereabouts is not always maintained due to the transient nature of their accommodation arrangements.
 Agencies must however, be alert to the fact that some children are trafficked into, within and out of the UK for custom related reasons, to be abused and exploited for commercial gain, i.e. through sex, for domestic servitude.
 The Local Authority, Police and other agency responses to an Asylum Seeking child going missing should be exactly the same as for all other children, whether they are Looked After or living in the community.